-You access the Typography panel from the Action menu in the lower-left corner of the Font panel.
-This panel changes depending on the font you've selected in the Font panel.
+You access the Typography panel from the Action menu in the lower-left corner of the Font panel in an application.
+The Typography panel changes depending on the font you've selected in the Font panel.

 The following are two examples of how fonts can be modified using the Typography panel.